 The value names of the column you add here will be shown as labels of the nodes.

-Each distinct value will display the name of the correpsonding value in the label column.
-In case a node has more than one associated values in the label column, only the first one will be displayed in the label, and the rest will be shown when you hoven over the node.
+Each node will display the name of the corresponding value in the label column.
+In case a node has more than one associated values in the label column, only the first one will be displayed in the label, and the rest will be shown when you hover over the node.

 Column values can be represented on a map if you drag a column containing geocoordinates to this field.
-You must activate Map mode option in the graph to display the world map and geolocate your nodes.
-Learn more in the Graph diagram menu article.
+You must activate the Map mode option in the graph to display the world map and geolocate your nodes.
+Learn more in the Working in the graph diagram article.

 Drag the column header whose values will dictate the color of the nodes.
 The column must contain discrete values.
 If the values are string type, each distinct value will be displayed in a different color.
-If the values are number type, a dark to light monochrome color palette is used for the minimum to maximum values, respectively.
+If the values are integer or float type, a dark to light monochrome color palette is used for the minimum to maximum values.

-You must select Type/Attribute in the Color by field of the corresponding type to consider this attribute.
+You must select Type/Attribute in the Color by field of the corresponding type to apply this attribute.